haggen/wow/classic/Fastbind/README.md

 # Fastbind

-> Easily change your keybindings.
+> Change your keybindings, fast.

 ## About